 Who is in the health office?

-What does the School Nurse do everyday?
+What does the school nurse do every day?

-- Prescription and non-prescription medicine to be administered at school must be approved by a physician *See Form* and brought to school by a parent or guardian.
+- Store, administer, document, and monitor the effectiveness of medication given at school.
+Prescription and non-prescription medication administered at school must be approved by a physician *See Form* and brought to school by a parent or guardian.

-Last Modified on November 12, 2018
+Last Modified on March 9, 2022